Human Resource Management

 The Human Resource Management program at Mercyhurst offers an environment with smaller class sizes that encourages more discussion and engagement between students, allowing for more individual attention and the opportunity to complete more involved exercises and projects.
 Some examples of the projects that are undertaken by students in Human Resource Management classes include:

-- Creating a personal LinkedIn profile following preset requirements to join groups, connecting with others, and networking.
+- Creating a personal LinkedIn profile following preset requirements to join groups, connect with others, and network.

 - Planning and writing a training program which includes selecting the topic of the training, choosing presenters/speakers for the keynote and break-out sessions, picking a training facility, and planning each event, including the type of seating and training materials to be used.